 Videogames love Science.
 Like all good relationships, science does its bit for videogames too.
 We now have better artificial intelligence powering our characters, wider and more varied content being generated by more and more complicated algorithms.
 Today’s researchers are asking big, huge questions and getting awesome, insane results.
 It all means that you’re playing better games.

 And so, ANGELINA!
 Which brings us to my PhD project – can we evolve entire games from nothing?
 Can we start with literally nothing at all, except a few basic ideas about what a game contains, and ask a computer to design levels, populate them with characters, and wrap it all up in a ruleset that is both challenging and fun?
 Well?
 Can we?

 I don’t know!
 But for as long as I can, I’m going to do my darndest to find out.
 You’re very welcome to see how I get on by keeping up with this blog.
 We’ll also be posting ANGELINA’s games here too – I hope you’ll like them (ANGELINA in theory hopes you’ll like them too, but I haven’t programmed it to hope for things yet).

-Michael Cook is a PhD student at Imperial College in London, where he also studied for an MEng Computing.
-He’s also a Research Associate at Goldsmiths College’s Computational Creativity Group.
+Michael Cook is a Senior Research Fellow at the University of Falmouth.
+He holds a PhD from Imperial College in London, where he also studied for an MEng Computing.
 Fancy getting in touch?
 I’m always interested in hearing from people! mike @ gamesbyangelina.org